Expedition DateS

 Karanga Camp to Barafu Camp

-Trek from Karanga Camp to Barafu Camp, located at 4,600m (15,100ft).
-Rest and hydrate in preparation for your summit attempt.
+A steady trek from Karanga Camp up to Barafu Camp, located at 4,600m (15,100ft).
+This is wher we will rest and hydrate whilst planning in preparation for your summit push.

 Day 7